pivotal/docs-tap/getting-started.md

 #### Steps

+To perform this use case, follow these steps:

 >**Important:** Some of the commands listed in the following steps have placeholder values `WORKLOAD-CONTEXT` and `SERVICE-CONTEXT`.
-Change these values before running the commands.
+>Change these values before running the commands.

 1. As the Service operator, you enable API Projection and Resource Replication between the Workload Cluster and Service Cluster by linking the two clusters together using the `kubectl scp` plug-in.
-Run the command below.
+Run the following command.

     ```console
     kubectl scp link --workload-kubeconfig-context=WORKLOAD-CONTEXT --service-kubeconfig-context=SERVICE-CONTEXT